craigsands/node-app/docs/jenkinsfile.md

 An [agent](https://jenkins.io/doc/book/pipeline/syntax/#agent) at the top-level defines what environment the pipeline will run in.
 Specifying `dockerfile true` instructs Jenkins to build an image from the included [Dockerfile](../Dockerfile) in the root of the repository.
 Since deploying this application requires Git, Packer, [Ansible](https://www.ansible.com/), and Terraform, the Dockerfile includes the instructions for installing those prerequisites in the docker image.

 The remainder of the Jenkinsfile contains the stages (with arbitrary names) and steps needed to complete the deployment process.
-These stages and steps are all completed within the docker image (agent) container that was built and started earlier.
+These stages and steps are all completed within the docker image (agent) container.

 ## Clone